vin-rmdn/http3-gui-client-go/README.md

 Contributions are welcome.
 Please ensure that code follows the project's style and includes appropriate tests.

 ## Acknowledgements
-Thank you to OpenAI for bringing me up to speed with the GTK library---the documentation could use some rework, and the Go adapter can explain features better.
+Thank you to OpenAI for bringing me up to speed with the GTK library---the documentation could use some rework~~, and the Go adapter can explain features better~~.
+*